jjthisguy/portfolio/README.md

-# netflix_dataset
+# Netflix Data Analysis
-Here in this project I will be taking a dataset of netflix movies and tv shows and analyzing trends, and certain test.
+In this project, I will be taking a dataset of Netflix movies and TV shows and analyzing trends, and certain tests to uncover interesting insights about the content available on Netflix.